JakeTurner616/mtg-bulk-database/README.md

 - For multifaced cards, aggregate image URLs from `card_faces` if required.
 - Perform a bulk UPSERT into the PostgreSQL database using `ON CONFLICT (id)` so that if a card with the same unique **id** already exists, only changed fields are updated.

-This allows you to efficiently update your `cards` table with thousands of records per second.
+This allows you to efficiently update your `cards` table.

 ## Author